vsatyamesc/Bilibili-comic-Downloader/README.md

 > python bilibili.py

 Input chapter link and SESSDATA or Your Cookie
 Example -
 ![SESSDATA Example](https://i.imgur.com/3zqgoqM.png)

 You can get it from here -
 ![SESSDAT GET](https://i.imgur.com/F5bCbi8.png)

 It should download the Image under New folder called "Comic" and the images will be under "Comic Name" and "Chapter Number"

 ## Windows Executable
 ### Requirements -
-Good Internet And
+Good Internet
 Microsoft Visual C++ Redistributable latest (Included in the Release Package)
 ### Get SESSDATA
 SESSDATA is found inside Cookies
 Example -
 ![SESSDATA Example](https://i.imgur.com/3zqgoqM.png)

 You can get it from here -
 ![SESSDAT GET](https://i.imgur.com/F5bCbi8.png)

 ### How To Run -
 1. Install the Microsoft Visual C++ Redistributable packages, Named - VC_redist.x64.exe, VC_redist.x86.exe
 2. Run BiliBili Ripper.exe
 3. Input the Chapter link
 4. Input SESSDATA
 5. It should download all the images of that chapter in a separate folder called Comic.
 Inside it will be Manga title and Chapter.